• Skip to main content

 Italian Ravioli with Spinach, Artichokes, Capers, Sun-Dried Tomatoes

 Italian Ravioli with Spinach, Artichokes, Capers, Sun-Dried Tomatoes.
 The vegetables are sautéed in olive oil.
-Meatless, refreshing, Mediterranean style pasta recipe that doesn’t need any meat – this meal will keep you full!
+Meatless, refreshing, Mediterranean-style pasta recipe that doesn't need any meat!

 For this recipe, I used store-bought ravioli stuffed with pesto.
 You can use ravioli stuffed with anything!
 You can also use cheese stuffed ravioli, veggie stuffed ravioli, or pretty much any kind of ravioli you see in the store.
 You can make your own ravioli if you like too.